-Walloon, or Walon in Walloon) is a Romance language spoken in most of Wallonia, a region in southern Belgium, as well as in some villages in northern France.
+Walloon, (or Walon) is a Romance language spoken in most of Wallonia, a region in southern Belgium, as well as in some villages in northern France.
 Walloon belongs to the langue d’oïl language family.
 The most prominent member of this language family is French.
 Walloon is very nearly considered a dead language, with less than one million remaining speakers, many of whom are from older generations.

 A History of the Walloon Language

 Descending from Vulgar Latin, written Walloon began appearing in the 16th century.
 However, use of Walloon began a rapid decline following France’s annexation of Wallonia in 1795.
 During this time, the French language underwent a climb in social use and hierarchy.
 After World War I, public schools provided French-speaking education to all children, but not Walloon-speaking education.
 This caused a disparagement of Walloon, which was especially compounded by official orders in 1952 to actually punish the use of Walloon in public schools.
 Because of these acts, usage of Walloon has steadily decreased.

 Before the 1900s, Walloon was usually classified as a dialect of French, both of which are descendants of Vulgar Latin.
 However, linguist Jules Feller (1859–1940) argued that a French-speaking person could not understand Walloon.
 Feller insisted that Walloon had an original “superior unity”, which made it its own distinct language, not a dialect.

 Four dialects of Walloon exist today.
 These dialects developed in four different areas of Wallonia: